 Plan prices and offerings change regularly in response to competition, but that said, there were still plans from the previous month being shown in store, and the differences were negligible.

-I could get six times the amount of data at the same cost as Fi (plus a local Albanian number, and likely better LTE coverage) for the same price.
+I could get four times as much data at the same cost as Fi, plus a local Albanian number, and likely better LTE coverage.
 Decision made.

 The setup and checkout process at the Vodafone store was painless.
 The SIM card was free, and I even got to pick my phone number.
 They handed me a stack of new, sealed SIM card packs, each with a sticker with the corresponding number attached, to choose between.

 I needed my passport, as a US driver’s license or Global Entry ID card wouldn’t suffice.
 I also had to sign a piece of paper from the carrier, written in Albanian.

 Kiosks are available in each store for topping up, and you can also use them to add incremental voice/text/data if you run out before your package expires.